-Benefit Description You pay Hearing services (testing, treatment, and supplies) Standard Option Basic Option Hearing aids for children through age 17, if the hearing aids are prescribed, fitted, and dispensed by a licensed Plan audiologist All charges in excess of \$1,000 for each hearing impaired ear All charges in excess if \$1,000 for each hearing impaired ear every 36 Notes: every 36 months months A single hearing aid providing hearing to both ears (binaural hearing aid) is considered two hearing aids for purposes of this benefit. • For coverage of: Hearing screenings, see Section 5(a), Preventive care, children and, for any other hearing testing, see Section 5(a), Diagnostic and treatment services. - Audible prescription reading and speech generating devices, see Section 5(a), Durable medical equipment Not covered: All charges All charges • All other hearing testing, except as may be covered in Section 5(a), Diagnostic and treatment services and Section 5(a), Preventive care, children Hearing aids, including testing and examinations for them, for all persons age 18 and over.
-Vision services (testing, treatment, and supplies) Standard Option Basic Option Diagnosis and treatment of diseases of the eye \$25 per primary care \$60 per office visit Eye refractions to determine the need for vision correction and provide a prescription for eyeglasses or contact lenses office visit \$45 per specialty care office visit Not covered: All charges All charges Eyeglass lenses or frames - Contact lenses, examinations for contact lenses or the fitting of contact lenses • Eye surgery solely for the purpose of correcting refractive defects of the eye Vision therapy, including orthoptics, visual training and eye exercises Foot care Standard Option Basic Option Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes \$25 per primary care office visit \$30 per primary care office visit \$45 per specialty care office visit \$60 per specialty care office visit Not covered: All charges All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery)
+Benefit Description You pay Hearing services (testing, treatment, and supplies) (cont.)
+Standard Option Basic Option Not covered: All other hearing testing, except as may be covered in Section 5(a), Diagnostic and treatment services and Section 5(a), Preventive care, children Hearing aids, including testing and examinations for them, for all persons age 18 and over.
+All charges All charges Vision services (testing, treatment, and supplies) Standard Option Basic Option Diagnosis and treatment of diseases of the eye Eye refractions to determine the need for vision correction and provide a prescription for eyeglasses or contact lenses \$25 per primary care office visit\$45 per specialty care office visit \$60 per office visit Not covered: All charges All charges Eyeglass lenses or frames Contact lenses, examinations for contact lenses or the fitting of contact lenses Eye surgery solely for the purpose of correcting refractive defects of the eye Vision therapy, including orthoptics, visual training and eye exercises Foot care Standard Option Basic Option • Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes \$25 per primary care office visit \$45 per specialty care office visit \$30 per primary care office visit \$60 per specialty care office visit Not covered: All charges All charges Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and prosthetic devices Standard Option Basic Option External prosthetic and orthotic devices, such as: 20% of our allowance 20% after deductible Artificial limbs and appliances essential to the effective use of artificial limbs or braces Prosthetic sleeve or sock Externally worn breast prostheses and surgical bras, including necessary Externally worn breast prostnesses and surgical bras, including necessary replacements, following a mastectomy Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome Braces